jhtong33/jhtong33/README.md

 ### Hi there 👋

 I am a M.S. at National Taiwan University.
 My background is the `Geophysics/Seismology` to explore Earth interior.
 My study focuses on `seismic anisotropy` beneath the Caucasus region.
+- 📫 I’m currently as research assistant in [Institute of Oceangraphy](http://www.oc.ntu.edu.tw/), National Taiwan University, working under the supervision of Chen-Fen Huang.

-- 🔭 I usually analyze time-series data to insight the meanings.
+- 🔭 I  analyze time-series data to insight the meanings.
 I'm good at data visualization to help anyone understand data easily.
 - ⚡ Fun fact: I joined international collboration - [Oldest@2](http://eri-ndc.eri.u-tokyo.ac.jp/PacificArray/Oldest-2/) to deploy ocean-bottom seismograph(OBS) and ocean-bottom electro-magnetometer(OBEM).
 To learn more about the deployment/recovery of OBS, click [here](https://www.youtube.com/watch?v=yN_EWkIdX0k)